-Dynamic Trigger Mechanism
+Dynamic Trigger Mechanism and Dynamic Follow Through

-The Dynamic Trigger Mechanism ensures that pressure is applied to the part prior to the application of ultrasonic energy.
+The Dynamic Trigger Mechanism assembly ensures that pressure is applied to the part prior to the application of ultrasonic energy.
 This adjustable, pressure-activated device is located between the air cylinder and the converter.

 To maintain horn-to-part contact and force as the joint collapses, springs provide dynamic follow-through.
-As the plastic melts, the springs extend to ensure smooth transmission of ultrasonic energy into the part.
+As the plastic melts, the springs extend to ensures smooth transmission of ultrasonic energy into the part.